xiongma/DGCNN/README.md

-# A Implementation with Dilation Gate CNN.
+# A Implementation with Dilation Gate CNN For Machine Reading Comprehension.

 ## Requirements
 * python==3.x (Let's move on to python 3 if you still use python 2)